 Librarians are available to answer your questions by email or phone at 503.675.2540.

-You may also search the catalog, access articles through Health & Wellness Resource Center and Health Reference Center Academic, find Health & Fitness eBooks, audiobooks, and videos through Library2Go and health-related magazines through Zinio.
+You may also search the catalog, access articles through Health & Wellness Resource Center and Health Reference Center Academic, and find Health & Fitness eBooks and audiobooks through Library2Go, Cloud Library and RBdigital Audiobooks, and magazines through RBDigital Magazines.